-Albert was four years old, living with his father Samuel, a bricklayer, mother Ada née Scrimshaw and sister Florrie 8 on Bailey Lane, Radcliffe on Trent.
+Age four, living with his father Samuel 33, a bricklayer, mother Ada 32 née Scrimshaw and sister Florrie 8 on Bailey Lane, Radcliffe on Trent.

 Age fourteen at school.
 The family was living on Bingham Road, Radcliffe on Trent.
-Father Samuel a bricklayer.
-Albert at school and Florrie lace finisher
+Father Samuel was a bricklayer, sister Florrie was a lace finisher.

 Service Number: 53288, previously 3617

-Military Unit: A Coy, 41st Bn, Machine Gun Corps, 14th Division.
+Military Unit: A Company, 41st Bn, Machine Gun Corps, 14th Division.
 Formerly 2nd/7th Battalion, The Sherwood Foresters

 Theatre of War: France and Flanders, date of entry 18.9.16.

 Military records state his was a territorial attestation

 Attested: Nottingham 14.12.1914